alttch/bma-info/eva4/sdk/practices.rst

 The service receives from time to time data from launcher, which MUST be equal to **0x00**.
 No response is required in any way.
-If the byte is not equal or STDIN steam is closed, the service MUST terminate itself (with no error code).
+If the byte is not equal or STDIN stream is closed, the service MUST terminate itself (with no error code).
 This may happen if the node core process is crashed or killed.

 Environment variables